Bridging the Gap.

 Our program was designed to begin shifting responsibility from parents to students in a purposeful manner.
 Technology is introduced beginning in 6th grade with keyboarding and digital citizenship.
-Sixth grade students have leadership opportunities as ambassadors at Grandparents Day and begin mentoring a first-grade buddy.
+Sixth-grade students have leadership opportunities as ambassadors at Grandparents Day and begin mentoring a first-grade buddy.

 Students are challenged to demonstrate mastery of mathematical knowledge through applied problems and critical thinking.
-Some concepts covered in Class 6 include:
+Students in 6th grade utilize the Singapore Math in Focus curriculum.
+Some concepts covered in 6th grade include:

 Heritage uses biographies as well as “living” books covering the lives of historical figures.
 This enables students to become familiar with the lives of men and women during the time periods being studied.

 The goal of Physical Education is to prepare students for a lifetime of healthy living while training them in activities that will inspire as well as equip them to maintain a healthy lifestyle.
-Heritage believes that the athletic and physical training, in which students regularly participate, will produce lifelong results by strengthening their bodies, minds, and character through discipline, skills acquisition, consistent practice, self-control, and teamwork.
+Heritage believes that athletic and physical training, in which students regularly participate, will produce lifelong results by strengthening their bodies, minds, and character through discipline, skills acquisition, consistent practice, self-control, and teamwork.

-Gmail – email etiquette
+- Gmail – Email etiquette

-Google Drive – how to organize folders and assignments
+- Google Drive – How to organize folders and assignments

-Google Docs – creating and editing documents
+- Google Docs – Creating and editing documents

-Google Slides – creating presentations
+- Google Slides – Creating presentations

-Google Classroom – how to submit assignments
+- Google Classroom – How to submit assignments

 Heritage students attend churches representing a wide variety of worship styles, from liturgical to traditional to contemporary.
 Chapel aims to enable students to become better worshippers no matter what their families’ denomination or style of worship may be.